 Cross Campus Connection (CCC)

 The Cross-Campus Connection (CCC) requirement allows students to be intentional about the courses they are taking and the experiential learning they are doing to complete their Connections requirements.
-CCC links three courses together from three different departments around a particular focus area or theme.
+Each CCC links three courses together from three different academic programs (as identified by distinct prefixes (e.g., DATA, COMP, and MATH, 10 credits minimum) together around a particular focus area or theme.
 Each CCC will also provide a list of suggested experiential learning opportunities that are connected to the theme—an experiential learning opportunity is not required, but such activities do count as an LO1 and can complement your CCC.

 Have an idea for a theme that isn’t an established CCC?
 Don’t worry, you can design your own!

 Note that all CCCs must be discussed with and have approval from your advisor.
-Please meet with your advisor to discuss your ideas and fill out the form below.
-Then return the form to the Registrar's Office.
+Please meet with your advisor to discuss your ideas and submit the Microsoft Form linked below.

 Cross Campus Connections Declaration Form